Orally Disintegrating Tablets

 Be careful driving or operating machinery until you know how olanzapine affects you.

 Olanzapine may cause drowsiness in some people.
+If you feel drowsy, do not drive,

 Be careful when drinking alcohol while taking olanzapine.

 The effects of alcohol could be made worse while taking olanzapine.
+Your doctor may

 Wear sunscreen and protective clothing if outside, as olanzapine may make your skin